 What does Live Now Foundation want to achieve in the future?

-Live Now Foundation already started building the school for vocational education and training on the big plot of land in Tinkong that is already called 'the orange village' because of the orange roofs of our buildings.
+The big plot of land of Live Now Foundation in Tinkong s already called 'the orange village' because of the orange roofs of our buildings.

-During the next 5 years Live Now Foundations will invest in further developments for health care, education and farming.
+During the next 5 years Live Now Foundations will invest in further developments for community development, health care and education.
 After those years we hope we can hand over the facilities to local management that can still use collabaration with and contributions from volunteers and interns, and other expertise, form Holland en other countries.